 - Only write with pen.
-Your calculator should be non-programmable. - This theoretical exam booklet contains 63 pages, not including general instructions. - This examination has 9 problems. - You will have 5 hours to solve the exam. - Begin only when the START command is given. - All results must be written in the appropriate boxes in pen in the designated areas on the answer sheets.
+Your calculator should be non-programmable. - This theoretical exam contains 9 question sheets and 9 answer sheets along with general instructions. - The following lists the number of pages for each question and answer sheet (excluding cover sheets): Q1 has 3 pages, A1 has 2 pages; Q2 has 4 pages A2 has 4 pages; Q3 has 3 pages, A3 has 3 pages; Q4 has 4 pages, A4 has 3 pages; Q5 has 3 pages, A5 has 4 pages; Q6 has 3 pages, A6 has 6 pages; Q7 has 3 pages, A7 has 4 pages; Q8 has 3 pages, A8 has 5 pages; Q9 has 4 pages, A9 has 4 pages. - This examination has 9 problems. - You will have 5 hours to solve the exam. - Begin only when the START command is given. - All results must be written in the appropriate boxes in pen in the designated areas on the answer sheets.
 Use the back of the exam sheets if you need scratch paper.
 Remember that answers written outside the answer boxes will not be graded. - Write relevant calculations in the appropriate boxes when necessary.
 Full marks will be given for correct answers only when your work is shown. - The invigilator will announce a 30-minute warning before the Stop command. - You must stop working when the STOP command is given.
 Failure to stop writing will lead to the nullification of your exam. - The official English version of this examination is available on request only for clarification. - You are not allowed to leave your working place without permission.
 If you need any assistance (broken calculator, need to visit a restroom, etc), raise hand and wait until an invigilator arrives.